dbarthelmeh/Tree-2/README.md

 # Tree-2
-Tree that includes insert, delete, and search functions
+Tree that includes insert, delete, and search functions.